 Waitlists of projects will carry over to the opening of new blocks of capacity for subsequent program years.
-Details of the process of the carrying over of waitlists will be determined through the next Long-Term Plan.
+Details of the process of the carrying over of waitlists will be determined through the next Long-Term Plan.following Program/delivery year.

-6. Community-Driven Community Solar projects will be selected through the selection process described in Section 1.F below.
+6. Community-Driven Community Solar projects will be selected through the selection process described in Section 1.FG below.
 Project applications will be evaluated and scored, then rank-ordered by score per the scoring process outlined in Section 1.F.
-A waitlist process for this category will be contemplated through the Agency's next Long-Term Plan that will be approved in July 2022 as noted in Section 1 of this Guidebook.
+A waitlist process for this category will be contemplated through the Agency's next Long-Term Plan that will be approved in July 2022 as noted in Section 1 of this GuidebookG.
+After project selection for any given delivery/program year is complete, projects that were not selected and that have a minimum score of at least 10 points will be placed on a waitlist for the following delivery year.